 Maybe your life hasn’t reached a crisis point, but there are still some areas you’d like to adjust to.
-Don’t discount the value of a supportive therapist, 12-step group, monthly meetup with like-minded friends, a short vacation to regroup, regular massage or anything else calling happily to your inner self.
+Don’t discount the value of a supportive therapist, a 12-step group, a monthly meetup with like-minded friends, a short vacation to regroup, or anything else calling happily to your inner self.

 Try this creative method to identify where, specifically, to make adjustments.
 Draw a circle and divide it into six sections.
 Label each piece of the pie with the following: Spiritual, Work, Family, Fun, Exercise, Adventure.
 Place a dot in each pie piece, either close to the center or nearer the circle’s edge.
 The closer the dot is to the circle’s edge, the more satisfied and more time you spend on this particular area of your life.

 The Ranch Pennsylvania Can Help